alex-wey/shell/README.md

 parse:
 responsible for preprocessing all of the necessary components from the command line: tokens, input path, and output path.
-The standard input is tokenized using strtok with delimiters only pertaining to white space, tabs, and new lines, in which each token is stored in a temporary array.
+The standard input is tokenized using strtok.
 Then, in a while loop, each token is checked if any redirection operators are present.
 If they are, then the function will store either the correct input or output path (depending on the redirection operator).
 A variable called 'sign' is also set to ">" if the ">" operator was present or ">>" if the ">>" operator was present.